As you have come to know and love it, Rush Limbaugh hosting the most listened to radio talk show in America.

 That's Teddy Roosevelt.

-FDR, LBJ, now Teddy Roosevelt.
+It's Lincoln, FDR, LBJ, now Teddy Roosevelt.

-Teddy Rose, they'll be embarrassed of this.
+Teddy Roosevelt would be embarrassed at this.

 This speech assumes that everybody in this country has not been paying attention.

-I'm being facetious, Sturdily.
+I'm being facetious, sturdily.

 Don't sit in there and frown.